qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - am i able to sync my calendar on this app
 - this app does not sync exchange calendar
 - id given a if it has calendar sync this app does not have calendar sync
-- we need calendars that sync with our tbsp
+- we need calendars that sync with our accounts
 - calendar sync missing
 - where is sync to calendar
 - does this app have calendar sync